armory/docs/content/en/docs/installation/aurora-install.md

 3. In the left navigation menu, select **Access Management > Client Credentials**.
 4. In the upper right corner, select **New Credential**.
-5. Create a credential for your RNAs.
-Use a descriptive name for the credential, such as `Armory K8s Agent`
+5. Create a credential for your RNA.
+Use a descriptive name for the credential, such as `us-west RNA`
-6. Set the permission scope by electing the preconfigured scope group **Custom Spinnaker**, which assigns the minimum required credentials for Aurora to work:
+6. Set the permission scope by selecting the preconfigured scope group **Custom Spinnaker**, which assigns the minimum required credentials for Aurora to work:

    - `manage:deploy`
    - `read:infra:data`